 However, offshore brokers continue to offer high leverage for trading.
 The offshore commodity forex brokers listed on our website offer various leverage amounts and it is still possible to see commodities traded with leverage as high as 1:500.
 If the trader intends to purchase a commodity CFD contract that costs $10,000 to execute on an offshore platform using a leverage of 1:500 (i.e. 0.2% margin), then the trader would only need $20 to execute the trade.

 Commodity CFDs tend to have varying spreads for each asset, and the spreads change as you move from one broker to the other.
 Therefore, traders need to be aware of the cost implications of trading certain CFDs on commodities.
 Your trading style will also dictate whether you should aim to cut your spreads to a barest minimum.
 For instance, high volume traders or scalpers will benefit hugely from reduction in spreads in the long run.
-There is already an article on this site which explained how much a trader can save over a year’s trading by using brokers that can offer reduced spreads.
+There is already an article on this site which explained how much a trader can save over a year by using progressive brokers that can offer reduced spreads.

 Unlike stock CFDs where each national exchange carries stocks that are unique to the country where such an exchange is found, commodities are the same all over the world.
 Therefore, the exchange that a commodity is listed really does not make much of a difference in pricing or timing.